 UCM has audio, video, lighting and computer equipment to help provide your event with the most up-to-date technology.
 Our lecture halls come equipped with computers, video projection, sound, page enhancement and whiteboards.
 Our event support staff is always ready to serve you!
-Check out some of our event technology packages available here.

 Some of the equipment we use:

 Our Smaller meeting rooms feature plasma screens to host your presentations.
 Plasma Screens are great at showing details to small groups of less than 30 people.